stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 The schemas for YAML formats are [JSON Schemas](https://json-schema.org/).
 Each schema is a JSON file that describes JSON or YAML.
 Vendors publish the schemas for their products to the [Schema Store](https://www.schemastore.org/).
 You can [create your own schemas](https://json-schema.org/learn/getting-started-step-by-step).

-Modern text editors like Visual Studio Code and JetBrains IDEs use JSON Schemas for autocompletion and error-checking.
-These editors automatically download schemas from the Schema Store, which means that both editors and tools like `check-jsonschema` apply the same rules.
+Modern text editors like Visual Studio Code, JetBrains IDEs, Neovim and Zed use JSON Schemas for autocompletion and error-checking.
+These editors download schemas for YAML files from the Schema Store, which means that both editors and tools like `check-jsonschema` apply the same rules.

+> Visual Studio Code requires the [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension to support schemas for YAML.

 The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) tool checks YAML and JSON files against the relevant schema.
 It includes copies of schemas for popular tools and can use other schemas, including your own schemas.
 It also provides [hooks for pre-commit](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html#supported-hooks).